Pacific Decadal Oscillation (PDO) index

 When the PDO index is positive (negative), SSTs in the central part of the North Pacific are likely to be lower (higher) than their normals (i.e., typical SST anomalies in the positive phase of the PDO).
 In addition, when the index is positive (negative), sea level pressures (SLPs) values in the high latitudes of the North Pacific are likely to be lower (higher) than their normals.
 This indicates that the Aleutian Low is stronger (weaker) than its normal in winter and spring (typical SLP anomalies in the positive phase of the PDO).

 Focusing on the decadal variability of the PDO index, values were generally positive (corresponding to a pattern in which SSTs in the central part of the North Pacific are lower than their normals) from the late 1920s to the early 1940s and from the late 1970s to around 2000, and generally negative from the late 1940s to the mid-1970s and from around 2000 to the early 2010s.
-The annual mean PDO index value has been positive since 2014, while the value approached zero in 2018.
+The annual mean PDO index value has been positive since 2014.
 Based on suggestions from recent studies that PDO may be a key factor in the global climate system (including Japan's climate and the acceleration/hiatus of global warming), continuous monitoring of its variability is needed.

 Tokyo Climate Center, Climate Prediction Division, 1-3-4 Otemachi, Chiyoda-ku, Tokyo, Japan.

 Copyright(C) 2002.
 Japan Meteorological Agency.